bocoup/web-platform-contribution-guide/guidebook.md

 When working on a change to a web browser, for example, it is important to get feedback from the specification editor, a WPT maintainer, and from a person or people who would be implementing your change within each browser engineering team.
 Sometimes you’ll also need to make your case to the manager of the person who would be implementing your change in the browser engine in order to get the work prioritized.

 Figuring out who to talk to about what and when can be a difficult project in its own right for a beginner because a lot of this consensus work is done between people who already know each other, know what each other work on, and know who has power and influence over what technology areas in the web.
 This knowledge is a key part of changing the web.
 We’re working to make this a more transparent process through this guide, but it can still be opaque at times.
 Don’t feel bad if you get stuck.
-You can start by referring to the “who to talk to” section of this guide.
+You can start by referring to the “Directory listing of people to talk to” section of this guide.
 If you’re still stuck, you can email [simon@bocoup.com](mailto:simon@bocoup.com), [boaz@bocoup.com](mailto:boaz@bocoup.com), [jory@bocoup.com](mailto:jory@bocoup.com), [valerie@bocoup.com](mailto:valerie@bocoup.com), [leo@bocoup.com](mailto:leo@bocoup.com), [rick@bocoup.com](mailto:rick@bocoup.com) for an introduction.

 ### Research